GfSE/SpecIF-Pages/Tutorials/7-1_Hello-World.md

 nav_order: 01
 ---

-# Tutorial 1: 'Hello World'
+# Tutorial 1: Hello World

 At first, we would like to present the shortest SpecIF data-set ever.
 It contains only items minimally required by the SpecIF schema.